How to Avoid Student Loan Forgiveness Scams

 - “Student alerts: Your student loan is flagged for forgiveness pending verification.
 Call now!”

-Though the U.S. Department of Education (ED) may reach out to highlight temporary programs like the limited PSLF waiver, aggressive advertising language like the above will not come from ED or our partners.
+Though the U.S. Department of Education (ED) may reach out to highlight temporary programs, aggressive advertising language like the above will not come from ED or our partners.

 Scammers will frequently request an up-front or monthly fee while promising immediate and total cancellation.
 They may even ask for your FSA ID (account username and password).
 All of these should be red flags.
 Most government forgiveness programs require years of qualifying payments and/or employment in certain fields before forgiving loans.
 And, of course, ED and its partners will never ask for your FSA ID password.
 That’s a guarantee.